amirouche/foundation/README.md

 settings, in particular, when a person validates a change made by another person.

-The *versioned quad store* make the implementation of such mechanics more systematic and less error prone as the implementation can be shared across various tools and organisations.
+The *versioned triple store* make the implementation of such mechanics more systematic and less error prone as the implementation can be shared across various tools and organisations.